slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 - Take a look at almost any comment section on the internet and you are guaranteed to find at least one pedant raging about a minor perceived inaccuracy, throwing out the good with the bad.
 - Occam’s razor states that the simplest solution is usually correct.
-- As we know, the map is not the territory.
-A map can be seen as a symbol or index of a place, not an icon.
 > *'My brother says to never make a big decision before you take a shower.'*
 - Think of mental models as minimum viable products.
 Sure, all of them can be improved.
 But the only way that can happen is if we try them out, educate ourselves and collectively refine them.
 Your kitchen knives are not as sharp as they could be.
 Does that matter as long as they still cut vegetables?
 Your bed is not as comfortable as it could be.
 Does that matter if you can still get a good night’s sleep in it?
 Your internet is not as fast as it could be.
 Does that matter as long as you can load this article?
 Arguably not.
 A tool which maybe could be a bit sharper or easier to use, but still does the job.
 > *'My first thought, is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*